helfi92/helfi92.github.io/_posts/2017-11-20-sequences-of-commits.md

 ---
 Commit early and commit often.
 Microcommits with good commit messages are easy to review and as a consequence, will receive better code reviews.
-When it's time to integrate a pull-request, sometimes squashing commits is recommended done to streamline the git history.
+When it's time to integrate a pull-request, sometimes squashing commits is recommended to do in order to streamline the git history.

 GitHub has a nifty feature allowing users with write access to squash commits and edit the final squashed commit message.
 To use that feature, Click the "Squash and merge" button.